Nara in 1 Day

 Nara Park

 The large Nara Park is home to a herd of what my guide book describes as ‘many (somewhat) tame deer’.
 This is an understatement!
-We disembark and run the gauntlet of deer.
+We disembark and run a gauntlet of deer.
 The old man purchases some deer food from a stall with its own deer circle.
 He is immediately surrounded.
-Some deer go for the food, another tries to eat the map whilst another bites him on the arse.
+Some deer go for the food, another tries to eat our map whilst another bites him on the arse.

-Deer feeding in Nara Koen
+Deer feeding in Nara Park

-Deer feeding in Nara Koen
+Deer feeding in Nara Park

 Kasuga Taisha Shrine